JuliaLang/julia/doc/manual/conversion-and-promotion.rst

 Defining New Conversions
 ~~~~~~~~~~~~~~~~~~~~~~~~

-To define a new conversion, simply provide a new method for ``convert``.
+To define a new conversion, simply provide a new method for :func:`convert`.
 That's really all there is to it.
 For example, the method to convert a
 number to a boolean is simply this::